ajay6034/Gemini-Pro-Models-Text-Image/README.md

 ## Multiple Tasks like Q&A, Summerization, Text-Image Using Gemini Models

-Here's a breakdown of the tasks performed in each file:

 ### `app.py`
 This file sets up a Streamlit web application that interacts with the **Gemini Pro model** to generate responses based on text input.